rlpatt/Camouflaged_Animals/README.md

 This contains the model and dependencies for the YOLOv8 identification process.
 The train dataset is too large to upload, but can be downloaded from google drive at https://drive.google.com/drive/folders/1h-OqZdwkuPhBvGcVAwmh0f1NGqlH_4B6
 In order to test the model against images, refer to the CAMO_test_suite.pynb

+Metrics and results from the training process can be found in the train_results folder.

 ## MoCA_Classification
 This contains the model and dependencies for the YOLOv8 classification process.
 The train and validation datasets are too large to upload, but can be found at: https://www.robots.ox.ac.uk/~vgg/data/MoCA/
 This model is still under development, and requires further encoding to be fully functional.